Observed situation in France for the week 24 of the year 2025, from 06/09/2025 to 06/15/2025 :

 The purpose of acute diarrhea surveillance is to monitor gastroenteritis outbreaks.

-Subject to future data consolidation, this rate has risen slightly over the last two weeks and corresponds to a similar activity level than those usually observed at this time of the year (consolidated data for 2025w20: 60 [51; 69]).
+Subject to future data consolidation, this rate is stable compared to the previous week and corresponds to a similar level of activity compared to those usually observed at this time of the year (consolidated data for 2025w23: 53 [44; 62]).

 Data source: Sentinelles